raghavrawat/Atlan_Frontend_Task/README.md

 # Optimisations

-Intelligent use of the lodash library - Let's suppose we want to import a debounce function.
+**Intelligent use of the lodash library** -
+Let's suppose we want to import a debounce function.
 There are two ways to do that: import { deounce } from "lodash";
 import debounce from "lodash/debounce";
 The first option imports the entire library, whereas the second, more optimised, way imports just the debounce function, and nothing else.
 This too, saves a lot of the load time, and this is what this project uses.

-Reduced the number of API calls - I have reduced the number of API calls, by using debounce, which saved off almost 2 seconds after each click.
+**Reduced the number of API calls** - I have reduced the number of API calls, by using debounce, which saved off almost 2 seconds after each click.
 Also, if the tab data is already there and no new api requests is been called and the data is taken from the cache.
 Thus reducing the number of unneccesary network calls.

-Lazy loading - Query container is been lazy loaded and hence not all the components are required on the initial rendering of the page.
+**Lazy loading** - Query container is been lazy loaded and hence not all the components are required on the initial rendering of the page.

-Disabled source maps in production – reduces bundle size and speeds up page load.
+**Disabled source maps in production** – reduces bundle size and speeds up page load.

-Minification enabled using Terser – JavaScript code is compressed to reduce size.
+**Minification enabled using Terser** – JavaScript code is compressed to reduce size.

-Console logs and debugger statements removed for cleaner production code.

-Multiple passes for better compression.

-Comments removed from production code.
+**Comments removed from production code**

-Code splitting via Webpack’s splitChunks – separates vendor and common code into separate bundles for faster loading.
+**Code splitting via Webpack’s splitChunks** – separates vendor and common code into separate bundles for faster loading.

-Vendors chunk contains third-party libraries.

-Common chunk contains shared modules used in multiple places.

-Controlled maximum requests for initial and async chunks (maxInitialRequests and maxAsyncRequests) to optimize network requests.

-Selective transpilation of dependencies – only transpiles what’s necessary to reduce build size.
+**Selective transpilation of dependencies** – only transpiles what’s necessary to reduce build size.

 Effect: These optimizations reduce JavaScript bundle size, improve initial load time, and make the application more responsive for users.